- How Many Megapixels Do The Best Astrophotography Cameras Have?

 For example, the Canon EOS R6 has 5472 x 3648 pixels on its sensor.
 This is 20.1 million pixels, or 20.1MP.

-Conclusion: How Many Megapixels Do You Need?
+Conclusion: How Many Megapixels is Good for a Camera?

-The main point to take away from this is that you don’t need to aim for the highest resolution camera if you want something for astrophotography.
+The main point to take away from this is that you don’t need to aim for the highest-resolution camera if you want something for astrophotography.

 Our calculation points to around 28MP being the best average megapixel count but this isn’t exact and so cameras in the 20MP to 30MP range are ideal.